rakshit-singh/ECommerce-Sales-Data-Analysis/README.md

 ### **Q13**.
 Plot showing the lifetime value of customers acquired in different months: </br>
 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/f0e374b1-8f16-4331-89f2-3293fa476074" />
+**Observations:**
+1. The lifetime value of customers acquired during the first half of the year is much higher as compared to the lifetime value of the customers acquired in the second half of the year.
+This shows that we have a weak negative correlation between the acquisition month of a customer and their lifetime value
+2. The customer acquired in January have the highest lifetime value.

+**How these insights can inform acquisition and retention strategies:**
+1. We can analyze the strategies implemented for customer acquisition for high lifetime value for retention and replicate those values across the low performing months.
+2. Investigating the periods for low CLTV can also help provide insights to factors aas well as strategies that do not work and need to be improved upon.

 ### **Q14**
 We will be usinga statistical test to answer the following question: